tianzhihe/tianzhihe.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor at UTSA
+subtitle: Assistant Professor at UT San Antonio

 profile:
   align: right